vantagedemos/product-help/UseCases-LIVE/nPath/README.md

 SELECT *
 FROM npath
 (
-   ON (select top 100000 * from Telco.telco_events)  -- using select to control input records, use full table syntax when pattern finalized
+   ON (SELECT top 100000 * FROM TRNG_Telco.telco_events)  -- using select to control input records, use full table syntax when pattern finalized
    PARTITION BY entity_id,session_id
    ORDER BY datestamp
    USING